vecin2/ws_playbook/README.md

 # Conect to windows host from WSL2

-Runnign ipconfig on windows will give a wsl ethernet adapter get ip from there e.g 172.24.128.1
+Running ipconfig on windows will give a wsl ethernet adapter get ip from there e.g 172.24.128.1

 # Tmux
 Install tmux plugin by running Ctrl+a+I